Lower School (Grades 1-5)

 We believe that a commitment to a child’s healthy social and emotional well-being goes hand-in-hand with academic success.

-At the Lower School, teachers employ Responsive Classroom (insert link) activities to create positive, healthy, and emotionally-secure learning environments - and happy, confident kids.
+At the Lower School, teachers employ Responsive Classroom activities to create positive, healthy, and emotionally-secure learning environments - and happy, confident kids.
 We also help students make inclusive and positive connections through community service, talent showcases, recess, spirit days, our annual Fall Festival, and so much more.

 Student Life at the Lower School